IoT vs IIoT differences you must know

 First, let’s review the correct definitions of IoT and IIoT.

 The main difference between Iot and IIoT is that IoT is moslty used for consumer usage, making their lives much easier, while IIoT is used by industries to increase their performance and safety.
-The IoT and the IIoT are not sensors or equipment, but a communication-based eco-system in which variety devices such as cameras, product counters, rate of sales and industrial sensors communicate with cloud-based processes.
+The IoT and the IIoT are not sensors or equipment, but a communication-based eco-system in which variety devices such as cameras, product counters, rate of sales and wireless industrial sensors communicate with cloud-based processes.

 The result is displayed on a computer screen, smartphone and it’s used for optimized operation of an industrial process, resulting in unique operating and financial benefits.
 Examples of IoT/IIoT ecosystems include applications such as remote operation of home appliances and medical devices, checking on availability of a product in a store, warnings of unusual technical conditions, malfunctions and more.